ckeditor/ckeditor5/docs/features/math-equations.md

 ### Ruby on Rails

-To install the Ruby on Rails services follow the steps below:
+To install the Ruby on Rails service follow the steps below:

 1. Download the [MathType Web Integration Services - Ruby on Rails](http://www.wiris.com/en/plugins/services/download) package.